kousheekc/Interactive-Visual-Binary-Search-Tree/README.md

 ```

 ## Usage
-To run the app open a terminal and navigate to the folder you just cloned and run the following command:
+To run the app, open a terminal and navigate to the folder you just cloned and run the following command:
 ```
 python3 -m app
 ```